What is Revenue Variance Analysis?

 Importance of Variance Analysis

 Variance analysis, as a whole, is imperative for companies because it gives management information that may not necessarily be obvious.
-By actually using all individual costs, sales information, and contribution margin figures, companies can better measure the effectiveness of production methods and the performance of specific products relative to others.
+By actually examining all individual costs, sales information, and contribution margin figures, companies can better measure the effectiveness of production methods and the performance of specific products relative to others.
 For example, even though a certain product may provide a larger contribution margin, leading to higher profitability, it may actually be performing worse than a lower contribution product.
 Although in the short run the higher CM product may be more appealing, companies should consider which products to focus their efforts on if they intend to maintain longevity in today’s highly competitive market.

 Thank you for reading the CFI guide to revenue variance analysis.
-To learn about other aspects of financial analysis, check out the following free resources:
+To learn about other aspects of financial analysis, check out the following free CFI resources: